hlandau/acme.t/doc/SCHEMA.md

-A target is satisfied by a certificate if the hostnames required by the target are a subset of the hostnames for which the certificate is valid; if the certificate is not expired nor is near expiry; and if the private key for the certificate is available within the State Directory.
+A target is satisfied by a certificate if the hostnames required by the target are a subset of the hostnames for which the certificate is valid; if the certificate is neither expired nor near expiry; and if the private key for the certificate is available within the State Directory.

 The meaning of “near expiry” is implementation-dependent.
 The RECOMMENDED